posva/unplugin-vue-router/docs/guide/file-based-routing.md

 ├── order.vue
 ```

-You can also use file route groups for better organization.
-For example:
+You can also use route groups in page components.
+This is equivalent to name the page component `index.vue`:

 ```text
 src/pages/